Elena' s AI Blog

 1. Apidog MCP Server for API Documentation

-This server allows the AI assistant to fetch and interpret your API documentation in real time.
-This is useful for generating client-side code, validation rules, or error handling based on your API schema.
+This server gives the AI real-time access to your API documentation, which is useful for generating typed clients, writing validation logic, or adding field-level comments based on your actual schema.

 To install:

-1. Generate an API access token and find your Project ID in Apidog.
+1. Generate an API access token and locate your Project ID inside Apidog.

 {